-Historical preservation is a part of Endangered New Jersey too.
+Historical preservation is also a part of Endangered New Jersey.
 Saving and educating people about our history is interesting and educational.

 The Old Barracks is a State and National Historic Landmark built in 1758 by the colony of New Jersey as winter quarters for British "regulars" returning from fighting in the frontier regions in the French & Indian War.

-During the American Revolution, the Barracks was occupied at different times by British/Hessian Forces or the Continental Forces.
-Following the Battles of Trenton in 1776, the Barracks was steadily controlled by the Continental Army and used as an army hospital for small pox inoculations.
+During the American Revolution, the Barracks were occupied at different times by British/Hessian Forces or the Continental Forces.
+Following the Battles of Trenton in 1776, the Barracks was steadily controlled by the Continental Army and used as an army hospital for smallpox inoculations.

-Currently, you can see their latest exhibit "All Is Threatened and Endangered..." about New Jersey in the French & Indian War.
+Currently, you can see their latest exhibit, "All Is Threatened and Endangered..." which is about New Jersey's role in the French & Indian War.

 Old Barracks Museum